tpook92/MoBPS/README.md

 Updates since release:

+### Version 1.4.22 (20.11.19) - Only Development branch

+Updates to json.simulation

+Added Folder for IMAGE workshop

+now taking of age + time the cohort is there (only different when copy.individual is used)

+Culling now uses age - not time the cohort is there

 ### Version 1.4.19 (13.11.19) - Only Development branch

 Function bv.standardization for standardization of trait mean and variance